New Undergraduate Students

 - Campus Safety: Get some safety tips and familiarize yourself with the safety measures in place on campus and in the community.

-- The Office of the Dean Student Affairs: The place to learn about the NYU School of Engineering community standards, leadership opportunities, and much more.
+- The Office of Student Life and Services: The place to learn about the NYU School of Engineering community standards, leadership opportunities, and much more.

 - On-Campus Housing: Information regarding the NYU School of Engineering's residence halls and residence life.